Frequently Asked Questions

 - Educational Leadership

 When are application deadlines?

 Stetson University accepts admission applications on a rolling basis.
 For any given semester, we'll accept application up to the published application deadline.
 However, we recommend applying early.
 For example, if you'd like to begin your graduate studies in the spring semester, we suggest completing your application at the beginning of the preceding fall semester.

 Stetson University requires the completion of standardized testing as part of the application process.
 The specific test that is required depends on the graduate program to which you're applying:

 - Graduate programs in the College of Law require the LSAT exam.

-- Graduate programs in counselor education, education or English require the GRE.
+- Graduate programs in counselor education require the GRE.

-- Graduate programs in the School of Business Administration require the GMAT exam.
+- Graduate programs in the School of Business Administration require the GMAT or GRE.
 Executive MBA applicants may be exempt from this requirement if they have at least four years of management experience and the program director's approval.